 The last few years, I’ve shared the journey of growing our garden from planting to harvesting on Instagram stories and after more requests than I can count, I’m finally sharing the how tos and our best tips here!
 So I hope you join us and grow a patio garden this year!

-Kicking off December and Cyber Monday with Our Kitchen Essentials Gift Guide!
+Kicking off the holiday season our 2nd Annual Kitchen Essentials Gift Guide!
 These are all products that we literally use allllll the time in our kitchen.
-It’s the kitchen appliances you see me using on Instagram Stories everyday.
-They are big ticket items but they are brands and products that I can personally attest to using, and some of them have been in our kitchen for 25 years (!), so a good investment!
-And no better time than the holidays to grab one for yourself and ask for one as a gift because so many sales are happening now!
-Continue reading “Our Kitchen Essentials Gift Guide”
+It’s the kitchen appliances and gadgets you see me using on Instagram Stories or the website, everyday.
+Some are big ticket items but they are brands and products that I can personally attest to using, and some of them have been in our kitchen for 25 years (!), so a good investment!
+Others are fun-to-have and stocking stuffers.
+And no better time than the holidays to grab one of these for yourself and ask for one as a gift because so many sales are happening now!
+Continue reading “Our Kitchen Essentials Gift Guide 2020”

 We just got back from Italy and had the most amazing trip!
 We explored some of the most beautiful cities and ate some of the best gluten-free food ever!
 Throughout our trip, one of the most commonly asked questions I received via Direct Message was “how do we find restaurants when we travel?”.
 I answered so many people on Direct Message that I wanted to write a blog post about it.
 Continue reading “Finding Restaurants when Traveling Gluten-Free”